splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/2-infrastructure-home.md

 {{% /notice %}}

-Let's move to the next page and run a more detailed exercise based on Kubernetes and the data stores.
+Either move to the next page and run an *optional* but more detailed exercise based on Kubernetes and the data stores used in the *Online Boutique* application or go straight to the [Shopping experience](../../../4-online-boutique).